algo2t/alphatrade/README.md

                                       'name', 'expiry', 'lot_size'])
 ```

 All instruments have the fields mentioned above.
-Wherever a field is not applicable for an instrument (for example, equity instruments don't have strike prices), that value will be `None`
+Wherever a field is not applicable for an instrument (for example, equity instruments don‘t have strike prices), that value will be `None`

 ### Quote update